Jane Stapleton, Co-Founder and President

 In her current role, Adia partners with campuses and national collaborators to support strategic planning, assessment, and technical assistance for Department of Justice Office on Violence Against Women (OVW) Campus Program grantees.

-Lee Helmken Cherry, OVW Campus Training and TA Project Director | Curriculum Developer & Director of Training Development
+Lee Helmken Cherry, OVW Campus Training and TA Project Director | Curriculum Developer & Director of Trainer Development

-Lee also serves as a Curriculum Developer & Director of Training Development for Soteria Solutions and a Lead Trainer for the Bringing in the Bystander® College Prevention Program.
-Lee has spent more than 12 years working in sexual violence prevention, health promotion and Equity & Title IX roles within higher education institutions, as well as working for a CDC-funded injury and violence prevention research center.
-Lee has experience in providing leadership in the planning, implementation and evaluation of sexual violence prevention and health promotion strategies, including leading a peer education program, developing communication campaigns and bringing together multi-disciplinary stakeholders.
-Lee has also served as a first point of contact in supporting community members reporting and seeking support related to harassment, discrimination and sexual and relationship violence.
-Her work is informed by public health frameworks and guided by equity-focused practice.
-Having served in roles at Emory University, the Georgia Institute of Technology and Berklee College of Music, Lee brings experience in program management, health communication and curriculum development to her roles at Soteria Solutions, including being the BITB Listerv Moderator.
+Lee Helmken Cherry, MPH, CHES, (she/her) has spent more than 16 years working in sexual violence prevention, health promotion and Equity & Title IX roles within higher education institutions, as well as working for a CDC-funded injury and violence prevention research center.
+Lee has experience providing leadership in the planning, implementation and evaluation of sexual violence prevention and health promotion strategies, including peer education programs, developing workshops and communication campaigns, and bringing together multi-disciplinary stakeholders toward a common vision.
+Lee has also served as an intake specialist for campus community members reporting and seeking support related to harassment, discrimination and sexual and relationship violence.
+Lee’s work is informed by public health frameworks and guided by equity-focused practice.